junetic/amplify/_posts/2018-12-18-user-driven-creativity.md

 As you might guess, this is a big misconception.

-We often use the word validate when talking about user feedback or user research.
+We often say 'validate' when talking about user feedback or user research.
 In fact, learning from users is often called user and usability _testing_. _Testing_ assumes that you get a set of _finite true/false results_.
 Analytics and data can tell you those binary results quite easily.

 What happens most as an outcome of user testing is that you get _inspirational results_.